PhillypHenning/Witchlight/Sessions/Arc-3/Session-1.1.md

 ### Overview:
 The player is whisked away to the Feywild under mysterious circumstances and finds themselves deep within a mountain.
 Guided by an enigmatic fey spirit, they must ascend to the mountain's peak, overcoming fey trickery, magical creatures, and environmental obstacles.
 At the summit, they must complete a final, poignant challenge that tests not just their strength, but their wisdom and empathy.

 ### Initial Hook:
 The character awakens groggily in a subterranean cavern, the last echoes of a powerful enchantment fading from their memory.
-A delicate fey spirit named Elowen appears, explaining that the mountain holds a secret key to returning to their world, but first, they must prove their worth by reaching the top.

 ### Key Objectives:
 1. **Navigate the Labyrinthine Caverns (Skill Challenge):**